milliondreams/calliope/getting-started.md

 Download the released jar and add it to your Spark shell classpath and the workers using sc.addJar, or if you build Spark from trunk or using a version newer than Spark 0.7.2 you can use the ADD_JARS environment variable to do this.

+## Using it in your project

+Add Calliope Jar as dependency to your project build file.

+## Imports

-Then you should import Implicits._, RichByteBuffer._ and CasBuilder to start using Calliope.
+Then you should import Implicits._, RichByteBuffer._ and CasBuilder in you shell or the Scala file where you want to use Calliope.

 ```scala
 import com.tuplejump.calliope.Implicits._
 import com.tuplejump.calliope.utils.RichByteBuffer._
 import com.tuplejump.calliope.CasBuilder
 ```

-## Using it in your project

-Add Calliope Jar as dependency to your project build file.